jesserichmanNYC/blog/content/post/perfect_docker_java.md

 To create a really useful **Builder** Docker image, you need to know well how you Java Build tools are working and how `docker build` invalidates build cache.
 Without proper design, you will end up with non-effective and slow builds.

->>>>>>>
 ### Running Maven in Docker

-While most of these tools created nearly a generation ago, they still are very popular and widely used by Java developers.
+While most of these tools were created nearly a generation ago, they are still are very popular and widely used by Java developers.

-Java developers cannot imagine their life without some extra build tools.
-There are multiple Java build tools out there, but most of them share similar concepts and serve same targets - resolve cumbersome package dependencies, and run different build tasks, such as, **compile, lint, test, package, and deploy**.
+Java development life is hard to imagine without some extra build tools.
+There are multiple Java build tools out there, but most of them share similar concepts and serve the same targets - resolve cumbersome package dependencies, and run different build tasks, such as, **compile, lint, test, package, and deploy**.

 In this post, I will use [Maven](https://maven.apache.org), but the same approach can be applied to [Gradle](https://gradle.org/), [SBT](http://www.scala-sbt.org/), and other less popular Java Build tools.

-It’s important to learn how your Java Build tool works and how can it be tuned.
+It’s important to learn how your Java Build tool works and how can it's tuned.
 Apply this knowledge, when creating a **Builder** Docker image and the way you are running a **Builder** Docker container.

 Maven uses the project level `pom.xml` file to resolve project dependencies.
 It downloads missing `JAR` files from private and public Maven repositories, and _caches_ these files for future builds.
 Thus, next time you run your build, it won’t download anything if your dependency had not been changed.

 #### Official Maven Docker image: should you use it?

-Maven team provides official [Docker images](https://hub.docker.com/r/_/maven/).
+The Maven team provides an official [Docker images](https://hub.docker.com/r/_/maven/).
 There are multiple images (under different tags) that allow you to select an image that can answer your needs.
-Take a deeper look at `Dockerfile` files and `mvn-entrypoint.sh` shell script when selecting Maven image to use.
+Take a deeper look at the `Dockerfile` files and `mvn-entrypoint.sh` shell scripts when selecting Maven image to use.

 There are two flavors of official Maven Docker images: regular images (JDK version, Maven version, and Linux distro) and `onbuild` images.

-##### What is official Maven image good for?
+##### What is the official Maven image good for?

-Official Maven image does a good job containerizing Maven tool itself.
+The official Maven image does a good job containerizing the Maven tool itself.
 The image contains some JDK and Maven version.
-Using such image, you can run Maven build on any machine without installing JDK and Maven.
+Using such image, you can run Maven build on any machine without installing a JDK and Maven.

 **Example:** running `mvn clean install` on local folder